-- The Local Level Alliance will include government and non-government agencies, including Local Councils and Australian Government service providers. - Members will be drawn from agencies providing services in the local area who work with vulnerable families or family members. - Some family support services and domestic and family violence prevention and support services funded by the department are required under their contract to be members of the Local Level Alliance. - Each Local Level Alliance will include Aboriginal and/or a Torres Strait Islander representation to reflect the views, needs and aspirations of Aboriginal and Torres Strait Islander people. - The underlying principle is for the Local Level Alliance to include those members who are best placed to meet the goal of strengthening the local service system to effectively respond to vulnerable families.
-It is important that decision making representatives from agencies attend the Local Level Alliance meetings.

-While leadership arrangements will vary across Local Level Alliances, it is intended that these arrangements will reflect a sharing of leadership responsibilities between the non-government sector and the government sector.
+- The Local Level Alliance will include government and non-government agencies, including Local Councils and Australian Government service providers. - Members will be drawn from agencies providing services in the local area who work with vulnerable families or family members. - Some family support services, such as Family Wellbeing Services, and domestic and family violence prevention and support services funded by the department are required under their contract to be members of the LLA. - Each LLA will include Aboriginal and/or a Torres Strait Islander representation to reflect the views, needs and aspirations of Aboriginal and Torres Strait Islander people. - The underlying principle is for the LLA to include those members who are best placed to meet the goal of strengthening the local service system to effectively respond to vulnerable families.
+It is important that decision making representatives from agencies attend the LLA meetings. - While leadership arrangements will vary across LLAs, it is intended that these arrangements will reflect a sharing of leadership responsibilities between the non-government sector and the government sector.